smartmeio/arancino-daemon/README.md

     "arancino": {
         "errors": [
             {
-                "internalMessage": "This port does not provide reset operation", "returnCode": 10,
+                "internalMessage": ["This port does not provide reset operation"], "returnCode": 10,
                 "userMessage": "This port does not provide reset operation" }